 E-cigarettes are battery-operated devices used to inhale nicotine and other chemicals.
-Several Minnesota cities have restricted their sale and use, and state lawmakers have proposed adding them to the Freedom to Breathe Act.
+Many Minnesota communities have restricted their sale and use, and state lawmakers have proposed adding them to the Freedom to Breathe Act.

 A poll funded by Blue Cross and Blue Shield of Minnesota in February of 2014 found that Minnesotans strongly support including e-cigarettes in policies that restrict smoking in public places.
 Seventy-nine percent said they support prohibiting e-cigarette use in places where smoking is already banned.
 The poll also found that 98 percent of Minnesotans support prohibiting e-cigarette sales to minors, and 87 percent feel e-cigarettes should be kept behind the counter in stores.